-Before initiating the procedure for composite dental fillings, the dentist will perform an overall dental checkup of the patient to diagnose their issue and assess their candidacy.
+Before initiating the procedure for composite dental fillings, the dentist in Oklahoma City, OK will perform an overall dental checkup of the patient to diagnose their issue and assess their candidacy.

 The first step of the procedure is to numb the tooth using local anesthesia.
 The tooth is shaped after removing any decayed or infected parts and prepared for the filling.
 Next, the dentist places the composite filling material into the cavity, shapes it, and hardens it to fully restore the tooth and its functionality.